Amirali Ghasemi: Curating

-In 1998, Ghassemi converted his parents' garage into an art studio which over the years transformed to "a workshop space, then a gallery, with turns as a catwalk, lecture hall, and screening space" and finally Parkingallery that quickly became an "energetic hub" in Tehran's art scene.
+In 1998, Ghasemi converted his parents' garage into an art studio which over the years transformed into "a workshop space, then a gallery, with turns as a catwalk, lecture hall, and screening space" and finally Parkingallery that quickly became an "energetic hub" in Tehran's art scene.
 In 2002, an online presence was established to showcase the works of young Iranian contemporary artists.
-In 2014 the physical space was closed but the gallery has continued to exist as an online resource.
-In the summer of 2014, Ghasemi co-founded New Media Society, a project space, library and video archive in downtown Tehran.
+In 2014, the physical space was closed, but the gallery has continued to exist as an online resource.
+In the summer of 2014, Ghasemi co-founded New Media Society, a project space, library, and video archive in downtown Tehran.

-In 2008, Amirali Ghasemi along with Serhat Köksal organized Urban Jealousy, the 1st International Roaming Biennial of Tehran an itinerant exhibition that drew considerable attention.
+In 2008, Amirali Ghasemi, along with Serhat Köksal, organized Urban Jealousy, the 1st International Roaming Biennial of Tehran, an itinerant exhibition that drew considerable attention.
 The same year, Ghasemi was invited to organize an exhibition of contemporary Iranian art at Culturcentrum Bruges in Belgium.
-Faced with such an important curatorial project Ghasemi found it necessary to challenge clichés and bypass the stereotypical exhibition of Iranian art created and intended for export.
+With such an important curatorial project, Ghasemi found it necessary to challenge clichés and bypass the stereotypical exhibition of Iranian art created and intended for export.
 Iran & Co presented 11 emerging artists in a performance/exhibition project.
 The premise of the project by Ghasemi's team was to create a company, Iran & Co that operated as a business that ordered Iranian art from abroad and had it produced there in the manner that artists from wealthier countries have regularly worked with craftsmen or technicians from underdeveloped countries.
-Of course, it was the other way round in Bruges, Antwerp and London where Iran & Co presented technicians and artists from economically strong countries who created and produced work for Iranian artists.
-In this manner, Iran & Co departed from the so-called "Iran Boom" that since, 2005-2006 led to hundreds of exhibitions and publications dealing with art from Iran and the Middle East.
+Of course, it was the other way around in Bruges, Antwerp, and London, where Iran & Co presented technicians and artists from economically strong countries who created and produced work for Iranian artists.
+In this manner, Iran & Co departed from the so-called "Iran Boom" that, since 2005-2006, led to hundreds of exhibitions and publications dealing with art from Iran and the Middle East.

+One of his curatorial projects is Limited Access Festival, The festival has had eight editions so far.
+The festival showcases video and performance art from Iran and abroad.
+The festival was initiated in 2007 as a collaborative project between Parkingallery and Azad Art Gallery, and it has since expanded to include other venues and partners.
+Limited Access since 2007 have featured many prominent and upcoming artists from Iran and the world.
+The festival invites guest curators and collaborates with various institutions and archives in Berlin, Stockholm, Helsinki, Cairo, Ljubljana, Paris, Toronto, San Francisco, Vienna, Montreal, Brussels, The Hague & Dublin in the past years to fulfill its mission to reduce the gap between various field and promote interdisciplinary practices.
+The festival aims to create a platform for dialogue and exchange among artists, curators, critics, and audiences who are interested in experimental and interdisciplinary practices.